 Click here to view the payment schedule for 2025 (last year).

-The amounts of the Old Age Security Pension vary depending on several factors, including age and income.
-Here are the details of the maximum amounts for the various benefits in 2026:
+OAS benefit amounts vary based on several factors, including age and income.
+Here are the details of the maximum monthly amounts for the different benefits in 2026:

 Old Age Security Pension: